aynalemL/Border-Crossing-Analysis/README.md

 Structure of the program:
 ------------------------------------------------------------------------------------------------
-The BorderAnalytics class is the main entry class to the program.
+The MainApplication class is the main entry class to the program.
 It expects two arguments: input file and output file.
 Input file is mandatory; it throws exception if one is not specified.

-The BorderAnalytics class has two servant classes: BorderCrossingAnalyzer and BorderCrossingReportWriter.
+The MainApplication class has two servant classes: BorderCrossingAnalyzer and BorderCrossingReportWriter.
 The BorderCrosssingAnalyzer takes a path to the input file.
 It then create a stream of lines (using java 8) and read one line at a time into a BorderCrossingInfo object.
 This approach is used so that the program does not read entire data to memory at once, which would end up causing memory issue if the input file is huge in size.